-Peak daily on-site emissions during each construction phase for Alternative B were also compared with the emissions from the SCAQMD LST look-up tables, as presented in Table 3-5 of the Air Quality Appendix.
-The emissions used from the SCAQMD look-up tables were for a one-acre site and a distance of 25 meters to the closest receptor, because these were the smallest size and shortest distance available in the LST look-up tables.
+Peak daily on-site emissions during each construction phase for Alternative B were also compared with the emissions from the SCAQMD LST look-up tables, as presented in Table 3-5 of the Air Quality Appendix C. The emissions used from the SCAQMD look-up tables were for a one-acre site and a distance of 25 meters to the closest receptor, because these were the smallest size and shortest distance available in the LST look-up tables.
+Note that the LST values in Tables 3-1 through 3-5 of Appendix C have been updated using the 1-acre values consistent with the guidance from the SCAQMD.
+However, the updates do not change the impact determination and mitigation measures described in the Draft SEIS and discussed below.
 Peak daily on-site emissions from construction of Alternative B would not exceed the values from the look-up tables.
 Therefore, on-site construction emissions from Alternative B would not be anticipated to cause an LST to be exceeded.